No items found.

 How do you talk on a podcast?

-The key is to keep your voice sounding as natural but as clear as possible.
+The key is to keep your voice sounding as natural and clear as possible.
 To create a good podcast, remember to:

 • Speak at an audible volume